Effrat/shakuf_cooperation_in_legislation/Readme.txt

 Possible missing data:
 ======================
--> Member of Knesset w/o faction data for date (members_of_faction_by_date) -> Bill w/o sponsors data
+-> Member of Knesset w/o faction data for date (members_of_faction_by_date) -> People in government w/o faction data for date () -> Bill w/o sponsors data
 -> Bill w/o date (bill_to_date_from_session or bill_to_date_from_committee_session)
 -> Bill w/ sponsor and date, w/o sponsor side for date (bill_sponsors)
-* Data for most recent dates might not be updated.
+* Data for most recent dates might not be updated (der'i, current Knesset/government)
 * Data missing in Knesset database:
     ->